 , Lisbon’s most culturally diverse scene, is rimmed with food stalls varying from Latin American to European and African cuisines, and, on the topic of live music, during the weekends, different international music (and dancing) add an extra vibrant energy.
-Sit among the locals during the day to taste a different kind of “fast food” that includes burgers made with Madeira Island’s special bolo do caco
+Sit among the locals during the day to taste a different kind of fast food that includes burgers made with Madeira Island’s special bolo do caco

-Visit Park Bar in the summer and there’s a high possibility that the venue will be overrun by tourists, but during fall, winter, and spring the locals like to plan their evenings/nights out at this popular bar.
+Visit Park Bar in the summer and there’s a high possibility that the venue will be overrun by tourists, but during autumn, winter, and spring the locals like to plan their evenings/nights out at this popular bar.
 Located at the top of a parking garage in lower Bairro Alto, it’s a unique spot with excellent views

 Costa da Caparica

-Then there is Cascais, Lisbon’s semi-close resort neighbor that’s reachable by hopping on a train from Cais do Sodré and cruising for less than an hour along the Tagus River and the Atlantic coast.
+Then there is Cascais, Lisbon’s semi-close resort neighbour that’s reachable by hopping on a train from Cais do Sodré and cruising for less than an hour along the Tagus River and the Atlantic Coast.
 Home to spectacular sights and equally amazing seafood restaurants, in addition to charming boutique shops, it’s popular among Lisboetas seeking a day or weekend away